-Travelling through Europe is easy thanks to a network of high-speed trains that can easily reach 200 mph (321 km/h).
-Within just a few hours you can get from the soft green hills of the United Kingdom to the Mediterranean seaside – comparable to flying when you take into account the time spent checking in and waiting in the terminal!
+Travelling through Europe is easy thanks to an extensive network of high-speed trains that can reach up to 200 mph (321 km/h).
+Within just a few hours you can get from the soft green hills of the United Kingdom to the Mediterranean seaside – that's so much quicker than flying when you take into account the time spent checking in and waiting in the terminal!
 Some of the major high-speed trains in Europe include:

 Not just a cool name, ICE (Intercity Express) trains are some of the best high-speed rail services available in Europe, and for a good reason.
-ICE trains generally travel at speeds of 190 mph (but have been known to reach speeds of 228 mph on trial runs).
-As you might have guessed from the name, these trains tend to ferry passengers from city to city across Germany, though some of their routes also involve cross-border travel.
+Travelling at speeds of up to 305 km/h (190 mph), ICE trains tend to ferry passengers from city to city across Germany, though some of their routes also involve cross-border travel.
 On board some of the newer models, you can expect to find quiet zones, family areas and seats for children, as well as comfortable ergonomic seating.

 There are two classes available for customers, Standard and First Class – find out more by visiting our ICE trains page.

 Travel with high-speed Le Frecce trains for a speedy connection to the heart of many Italian cities, including Rome, Venice, Florence, Milan, and Naples.
 With three types of Le Frecce trains – Frecciarossa, Frecciargento and Frecciabianca – not only can you reach the most popular cities in the country, but also the smaller towns across the countryside.

 Learn more about Le Frecce trains.